SundialArtsApparel is taking a short break

 Owner, Curator, Screen Printer

-I am a micro farmer focusing on Angora rabbits and fiber arts, screenprinting and managing the remarkable and constantly inspiring art at Sundial Arts.
+I am a screen printer, seamstress, urban homesteader, mom, coach and activist screen printing and managing the remarkable and constantly inspiring art at Sundial Arts.
 Please see my other shop at sundialarts.etsy.com

 Justin Devecka is an artist/ illustrator from Southern Oregon.
 He draws his inspiration for designs from the natural environment and the desire to protect its sanctity, as well as Northwest iconography and folk inspirations of that region.